 Speakers: Sandra Hetzl (translator, curator, researcher, Germany), Dr Abdel-Wahab Khalifa (academic, translator, Wales, UK) and Maria Pakkala (translator, researcher, Finland)

-The pre-recorded panel will be followed by discussion in a breakout room at 4:30 – 5:15 pm.
+The pre-recorded panel debate was followed by discussion in a breakout room at 4:30 – 5:15 pm.

 Sandra Hetzl is a German literary translator, researcher, writer and project curator with a focus on contemporary Arabic literature.
 She has translated collections of short stories, poems, non-fiction and theatre plays books that have been performed in theatres in Germany and produced as staged readings.
 She has just completed an anthology of Arabic writing for the Heinrich Böll Foundation, and is preparing an extensive report on translation of Arabic literature into German during the past ten years when Germany became the home of a new Arab literary and artistic diaspora.
 She is the founder of the of the 10/11 collective for contemporary Arabic literature and the mini literature festival Downtown Spandau Medina.
 She lives in Berlin. http://www.sandrahetzl.com